 It is winter time and warmth at home is really an important thing.
-There is nothing better to come home in a warm, pleasant and cosy atmosphere after a long and exhausting day outside.
-Many people choose on wooden flooring mostly because of its warm and cosy appearance that it adds to any space.
+There is nothing better than to come home in a warm, pleasant and cosy atmosphere after a long and exhausting day outside.
+Many people choose wooden flooring mostly because of its warm and cosy appearance that it adds to any space.
 In addition, wood floors are very sturdy, long-lasting and good at keeping the heat into the room, not letting it run outside the room.
 But not always good at that!
 No matter how much you would like to keep your heating bills on the decent pricing side when winter comes, you may start noticing gaps between the planks and boards of your floor.

-In case you are not lucky having good insulation, these gaps are most probably a pretty large reason for heat running outside the room.
+In case you are not lucky to have good insulation, these gaps are most probably a pretty large reason for heat running outside the room.
 Moreover, they may ruin the beautiful appearance of your floor, as well as being a reason for the annoying squeaky noise that drives you crazy.
 Finally, the presence of gaps makes cleaning harder, because dirt, dust and debris often stay hidden in between the planks and boards.
 What to do then with the annoying gaps popping out every winter?
 Here are a few ideas for you about how you can reduce the effect!

 The installation process